kiboschool/course-programming-1/src/lessons/conditionals/simple-decisions/boolean-expressions.md

 <aside>

 📌 If you write these lines in a replit or a python file in your vscode and press Run, you won’t see any output.
 Remember, the output in the Console comes from `print`.
 If you want to see the results in the console, add `print`.

-For example, write `print(10>7)` or use a REPL as in the previous videos.
+For example, write `print(10>7)`

-Alternatively, you can enter these examples line-by-line in the Console itself.
-The Console runs lines of Python, so you can test out small snippets of code like these.
-Try it out!
+Alternatively, you can enter these examples line-by-line in a REPL session in the Console itself like in the previous videos.

 </aside>